ProDVX/ProDVX_Demo/README.md

 ## Usage
 ### Without API:
-Currently only the LED Demo is available.
+Currently only the LED Demo and NFC is available.
 - Open the app
-- Tap "LED Demo"
+- Tap "LED Demo" or "NFC"

 ### With API
 - Ensure that the ProDVX API is running.